viccon/sturdyc/README.md

 this package to get around their rate limit.
-The username itself wouldn't make for a good cache key because we could use it to fetch gists, commits, repositories, etc. Therefore, `GetOrFetchBatch` takes a `KeyFn` that prefixes each ID with something to identify the data source so that we don't get cache key collisions:
+The username itself wouldn't make for a good cache key because we could use it to fetch gists, commits, repositories, etc. Therefore, `GetOrFetchBatch` takes a `KeyFn` that prefixes each ID with something to identify the data source so that we don't end up with cache key collisions:

 ```go
 gistPrefixFn := cacheClient.BatchKeyFn("gists")